SECTION 12: WHY SO MANY FOREIGNERS NOW OWN VILLAS IN PHUKET ILLEGALLY – HOW THE PHUKET PROPERTY MARKET HAS EVOLVED

 We mentioned above that Thai Property Law is rooted in a cultural attachment to land remaining in Thai hands.
 What we have learned from speaking with Russians and Chinese in Phuket is that, in their cultures, lawyers are usually not involved when buying or selling a property back home.

-In fact, many Chinese nationals have been willing to part with money in China, and without leaving their country, have been handed the keys to a property purchased in Phuket.
-This has allowed some developers and agents to getaway with selling property that an experienced lawyer would have likely advised against buying.
+In fact, there have been many examples over the last few years of Chinese nationals willing to part with money in China, and without leaving their country, have been handed the keys to a property purchased in Phuket.
+This has in the past allowed some developers and agents to find a way to sell property all over the island that an experienced lawyer would have likely advised against buying.
 The fact that conducting due diligence and hiring a lawyer is not commonplace in China means developers can sell condominium units to unsuspecting buyers in the same way cheap and faulty goods can be hawked online.

-Some Russian and Chinese individuals could therefore “come unstuck” with their property transactions in Thailand, simply because they didn’t appreciate the need for using a lawyer.
+Some Russian and Chinese individuals could, and have already “come unstuck” with their property transactions in Phuket, simply because they didn’t appreciate the need for using a lawyer.

 From 350,000 to 35,000,000

 In 1970, when the last treaty allowing foreigners to buy land expired, around 350,000 tourists visited Thailand every year.
-Today that figure is 35 million, and a large number of those visit Phuket each year.
+Today that figure is 35 million, and a large number of those (around one third) visit Phuket each year.

 When the tourist numbers were lower, the foreigners buying villas were barely noticeable.
 The authorities could almost turn a blind eye to the relatively small number of foreigners circumnavigating the laws.
 In many cases they did, mainly because no one complained.